10 Hidden Features of Microsoft Word That’ll Make Your Life Easier

 - Click Home > Font Dialog box > Font > Select or clear the Hidden check box.

 - Print Hidden Text: Go to the File tab > Options > Display > Select the Hidden text check box > Select the Print hidden text check box > Click Ok.

 Non-printing characters are “formatting marks” which enables the user to troubleshoot and finetune the layout of a document.

 Pilcrows, tab-markers, spaces, line breaks, page breaks, object anchors, and hidden text are just some of the non-printing elements that are handy for controlling the layout of a Word document.
-Display the non-printing characters by clicking the Pilcrow button on the Home tab.
+You can remove page breaks when needed, or display the non-printing characters by clicking the Pilcrow button on the Home tab.
 Alternatively, press Ctrl + *.

-Do Note: In Word 2013, you can also expand or collapse parts of a document to selectively display information.
+Note: In Word 2013 and onwards you can also expand or collapse parts of a document to selectively display information.

 Did you know about the annual Microsoft Office Championship?
-The participants are the champions at using the suite – and you can bet they have found faster or more efficient ways to use tools like Word for their day to day jobs.
+The participants are the experts at using the suite—and you can bet they have found faster or more efficient ways to use tools like Word for their day to day jobs.
 Probably, there’s a champion inside you.